Genesys Cloud support of 10DLC (10-Digit Long Code)

 Is the registration requirement the only change?

 No. The wireless carriers are using the registration system to evaluate the use case to determine how many SMS per day they will permit and how they will surcharge the messaging.
-The wireless carriers are adding new monitoring systems that will manage throughput versus daily allotments and ensure that message content is in line with best practices.
+The wireless carriers have implemented monitoring systems that will manage outbound volumes versus daily allotments and ensure that message content is in line with best practices.

 Will the wireless carriers really limit the amount of SMS I can send every day?